 Blood Pressure Measurement

-During blood pressure measurements, the stethoscope is placed over the brachial artery in the cubital fossa.
-The artery is usually medial to bicipital tendon.
+During blood pressure measurements, the stethoscope is placed over the brachial artery in the antecubital fossa.
+The artery is usually medial to the bicipital tendon.

 Palpation of the brachial artery may be done in the cubital fossa just medial to the tendon.

-A number of superficial veins cross superficial to the cubital fossa.
+A number of superficial veins cross superficial to the antecubital fossa.
 These are often used for venous access in this region.

 A supracondylar fracture is a transverse fracture just above the condylar region.

-The displaced fracture fragments may impinge and damage the contents of the cubital fossa.
+The displaced fracture fragments may impinge and damage the contents of the antecubital fossa.